 Electronic records of documents are stored on the school server.
 Any emails relating to individual pupils are only exchanged through the county email service.

 Paper copies and correspondence are stored in a locked filing cabinet in the Staffroom.

-10. ACCESSIBILITY refer to school Accessibility plan
+ACCESSIBILITY refer to school Accessibility plan

-11. DEALING WITH COMPLAINTS
+10. DEALING WITH COMPLAINTS

 All complaints regarding SEND will be dealt with through the school's complaints procedure.

-12. BULLYING refer to school Positive behaviour and anti-bullying policy.
+All complaints regarding bullying will be dealt with through the school Positive behaviour and antibullying policy.

-13. REVIEWING THE POLICY
+11. REVIEWING THE POLICY